pymc-devs/pymc-examples/myst_nbs/gaussian_processes/GP-MaunaLoa2.myst.md

 ### A linear model for changepoints

-We adopt the formulation used by [Facebooks prophet](https://peerj.com/preprints/3190.pdf) time series model.
+We adopt the formulation used by [Facebook's prophet](https://peerj.com/preprints/3190.pdf) time series model.
 This is a linear piecewise function, where each segments endpoints are restricted to be connect to one another.
 Some example functions are plotted below.

 ```{code-cell} ipython3
 def dm_changepoints(t, changepoints_t):